-Superfoods have been the buzzword for quite some time and it is easy to think that they need to be something weird and wonderful.
+Superfoods has been the buzzword for quite some time and it is easy to think that they need to be something weird and wonderful.
 However, a food that is a Superfood for any individual can often be a simple food that makes their particular system fire at maximum potential and is appropriate for that season.
 That is smart nutrition in my book, and requires someone to understand the laws of nature when reconnecting to eating what they truly need to flourish.

 It is also important to remember that when we eat foods seasonally we are eating them at their peak nutrition and as nature intended.
 I would also like to stress the importance of choosing 'organic' with nuts and seeds and healthy fats.
 I ran a trial for myself a few years ago using both organic and conventional wheatgrass seeds but using exactly the same soil etc as I wanted to see if they grew the same.
 I thought that they would both grow and look the same if all other conditions and nutrients supplied were identical.
 I was shocked at the difference and it confirmed for me the importance of organic foods and more importantly for healthy fats and for nuts and seeds like wheatgrass, chia, almonds etc where all aspects of the food including toxicity and gene corruption are concentrated.